chenwangnida/RAC/README.md

 Note that **SubJustFit_FF** represents that the algorithm contains three rules, 1.
 Best-Fit with sub rule for allocating containers to VMs 2.
 JustFit for VM creation, justFit finds the smallest VM for the container to create 3.
 First-Fit for VM allocation

 3. The output file, out.stat, records 200 rows (i.e., the number of generations) of space-separated values.
-For example,